 Photo courtesy of Yellowstone National Park Lodges/Xanterra

-Lake Yellowstone HotelYellowstone’s Grand Lady of the Lake bears no resemblance to the rustic "parkitecture" lodges that are iconic to so many national parks in the West.
-With its colonial revival flourishes, massive Ionic columns, sunny yellow clapboard exterior, and dark wood accents inside, this genteel lakeside hotel—built in 1891—would be equally at home in Cambridge.
-A recent $28 million renovation upgraded the main-building rooms (there are also 110 cabins that are more budget-friendly) and the public spaces, including the light-filled dining room, bar, and sunroom with its floor-to-ceiling windows overlooking Yellowstone Lake.
-And for those who need to connect to more than just nature, the hotel has the park’s only wired internet service.
+Lake Yellowstone HotelYellowstone’s Grand Lady of the Lake bears no resemblance to the rustic "parkitecture" lodges that are typical of so many national parks in the West.
+With its colonial-revival flourishes, massive Ionic columns, sunny yellow clapboard exterior, and dark wood accents, this genteel landmark hotel—which was built in 1891—would be equally at home in New England.
+A $28 million renovation upgraded the main-building rooms (there are also 110 budget-friendly cabins) and public spaces, including the light-filled dining room, bar, and sunroom, where floor-to-ceiling windows overlook Yellowstone Lake and guests can unwind after a day in the wilderness to the tune of a string quartet on summer evenings.
+For those who need to connect to more than just nature, the hotel has the park’s only wired internet service.